 Startup Haven Code of Conduct

-All members are expected conduct themselves in accordance with these core Startup Haven principles.
+All members and sponsors are expected conduct themselves in accordance with these core Startup Haven principles.

 - Honesty and Integrity, always to the highest standards and without compromise.